Skip to content

 Where Occasion Date Applies

-Occasion Date can be used on any DateTime field in the Person Data schema that represents a meaningful event, such as:
+Occasion Date can be applied to any DateTime field in the Person Data schema.

 • birthday